Murder of Andre Hill: Incident

-Coy and another officer, who has been identified as Amy Detweiler, responded to a non-emergency call around 1:49 AM about a car repeatedly turning on and off near 1000 Oberlin Drive.
+Coy and another officer, Amy Detweiler, responded to a non-emergency call around 1:49 AM about a car repeatedly turning on and off near 1000 Oberlin Drive.
 It is unclear if this car had anything to do with Hill.
 Around the same time Coy and Detweiler arrived at the scene, Hill was leaving a friend's house while holding an illuminated smartphone in his left hand.
 Bodycam footage shows Coy and Hill walking toward each other.
 Coy shot Hill several times, as he yelled at him to show his hands.

 Hill was shot three times in the right leg and once in the chest.
 Coy did not turn on his body-worn camera before the shooting, but the camera has a 60-second look-back feature that recorded the minute prior, including the shooting, with video but not audio.
 Hill was taken to OhioHealth Riverside Methodist Hospital where he was pronounced dead.

 After Hill was shot, several officers handcuffed him while he lay unresponsive on the ground.
 Video recordings from Coy and others show that none of the multiple officers on the scene made an attempt to render first aid to Hill until ten minutes after he was shot.